Covid-19 - what our travel insurance covers

 The NHS Fit For Travel website recommends checking your primary courses and boosters are up-to-date, including a tetanus.
 You could also consider vaccinations against Hepatitis A, Hepatitis B, and rabies for your trip to Turkey.
 For more information, read our guide to travel vaccinations.

-No, the EHIC doesn’t work in Turkey so you’ll need travel insurance in place or enough money to cover the cost of any medical treatment you receive.
+No, the GHIC and EHIC don’t work in Turkey so you’ll need travel insurance in place or enough money to cover the cost of any medical treatment you receive.